IBM/FfDL/README.md

 * If you have used FfDL to train your models, and want to use a GPU enabled public cloud hosted service for further training and serving, please follow instructions [here](etc/converter/ffdl-wml.md) to train and serve your models using [Watson Studio Deep Learning](https://www.ibm.com/cloud/deep-learning) service.
 * To invoke [Adversarial Robustness Toolbox](https://github.com/IBM/adversarial-robustness-toolbox) to find vulnerabilities in your models, follow the [instructions here](etc/notebooks/art)
 * To deploy your trained models, follow [the integration guide with Seldon](community/FfDL-Seldon)
-* If you are looking for related collateral, slides, webinars, blogs and other materials related to FfDL, please [find them here](demos)

 ## Steps